bahaidev/textbrowser/README.md

             for whole table (or if necessary `Promise.all` on each row)?
     1.  **Caching for automated field content** like translations (with ability to rebuild)
+    1. **Collapsible columns** with click status remembered from last time as to whether collapsed or not
     1. Specific **automated fields**
         1. Previously implemented:
             1. Option to show renamed fields (like "Book #" -> "Book Name"